aexeagmbh/www.clunc.eu/pelican/content/pages/20_programm.md

-#### Friday Speaker: Ken Schwenke - What's on the menue?
+#### Friday Speaker: Ken Schwencke - What's on the menu?
 From automated crime analysis to literally moving information.

 #### Saturday Speaker: TBA